 - COFFEE/TEA – Self-serve coffee and tea are available in the downstairs kitchen.
 The Visitor Services Assistant, in Room 1102, can sell you espresso pods, $1.50 for a packet of two.
 The kitchens, on both floors, are always open so you can use the refrigerator and heat your meals.
 Both have filtered drinking water.
 Keeping the pots full and the kitchen neat is a community effort; please be considerate.

 - SECURITY – Our main entrance is located on the west side of the building, across from the Courtyard Café and Parking Lot 10.
 This door, like several others, is equipped with a key card reader.
 Weekdays, from 8:00 AM-5:00 PM, you can enter through any door without your key card.
-After 5 PM on weekdays, and all day during weekends and holidays, you must enter through the main entrance or the door near the Auditorium, Room 1403.
+After 5 PM on weekdays, and all day during weekends and holidays, you must enter through the main entrance or the door near the Simons Amphitheater, Room 1403.
 You must also exit through one of these doors — failure to do so will set off the alarms.
 Removing first-floor window screens will also set off the alarms.
 Please close your windows and lock your door when you leave your office for the day.

 - PHONES – Using a KITP phone to call within UCSB/KITP, just dial the four-digit extension.
 To call outside UCSB, dial “9” before the number; to place a long distance call, dial 9-1-area code, then the 7-digit number.
 To dial direct overseas, dial 9-011-country code, then the local number.